r-pufky/docs/services/gogs/README.md

 rm /data/services/gogs/git
 ```
  * Only need to do this if initially creating gogs git repository.
  * Recreate the docker container, mapping `/data/git` to your data store.

 Then restart gogs
 ```bash
 docker start gogs
 ```

-Importing git repositories
+Importing Git Repositories
 --------------------------
 You can import other git repositories, including local and cloned ones: